rusher321/SWEET_plus/README.md

 `-h`: Get help with the commands
 `-p`: A path to "samples of interest" file
-`-l`: A path to the "confidence scores of edges" files for each sample of interest (i.e., output files from step 2)
+`-l`: A path to the "confidence scores of edges" file for each sample of interest (i.e., the output files from step 2)
 `-s`: A path to the output file(s)
 `-z`: Calculate z-score (Ture) or not (False)